General Voting Questions

 If I received my mail-in/absentee ballot, do I have to cast my vote with it?

 Voting by mail is safe and secure.
-You have many different options for returning your ballot between the US Postal Service, Ballot drop boxes, and the Elections Bureau.
+You have many different options for returning your ballot between the US Postal Service, Ballot drop boxes, and Voter Service Center.

 Mail-In/Absentee Ballot Status and Voting